ericschlough/Mindex_Challenge/README.md

 accessed and mutated in the database without impacting the snapshot.

 ### How to Run
-The application may be executed by running `gradlew bootRun`.
+The application may be executed by running ` `.

 ### How to Use
 The following endpoints are available to use: